This field is required.

 Only JPG and PNG file with maximum size of 2 MB is allowed.

 While the discovery of Göbeklitepe site took place in 1963, the first scientific excavation started in 1995, eventual findings of which added new pages to the history, changing long standing assumptions.
 Rather than being used as a settlement, the area actually served religious purposes and contain a number of temples.
 In that respect, it is not only the oldest centre of worship, but also the largest one.
 Although six of those temples were unearthed to date, on the basis of geomagnetic surveys, the total number of those monumental structures is believed to be twenty, with all temples sharing a resemblance to each other, making this entire region suggestive of being a centre of faith and pilgrimage during the Neolithic Age.
-There are six-meter-tall T-shaped stone pillars, carved with reliefs of animals, erected to form circles.
+There are six-metre-tall T-shaped stone pillars, carved with reliefs of animals, erected to form circles.
 Those carvings that maybe the earliest three dimensional depictions of animals carved into stone are testament to the artistic ability of our ancestors.
-Professor Klaus Schmidt, who had led the excavation work in the site for 20 years, firmly states that the T-shaped stone pillars represented human figures since some of them have carvings of hands and fingers.
+Professor Klaus Schmidt, who had led the excavation work in the site for 20 years, firmly stated that the T-shaped stone pillars represented human figures since some of them have carvings of hands and fingers.

 Since unearthing the monumental structures, Göbeklitepe attracted attention of the world, and many articles about it were published and many documentaries were produced.
 The BBC broadcast a documentary and The Guardian published an article, yet the most striking comments were published by German weekly Der Spiegel.
 The journal had a sensational suggestion: the Göbeklitepe was the place where Adam and Eve settled after being banished from the Garden of Eden.
 The journal based its suggestion on the coincidence that the land surrounding the Göbeklitepe is proven to be the place where wheat was cultivated for the first time, and the Bible says that Adam was the first to cultivate the wheat after he was banished.